1

 How much do geoint jobs pay per year?

-GEOINT (Geospatial Intelligence) professionals analyze and interpret geographic data from sources like satellite imagery, aerial photography, and mapping tools to support national security, defense, and intelligence operations.
-They use GIS software and remote sensing technologies to provide actionable insights for decision-makers.
+A GEOINT analyst interprets and analyzes geospatial intelligence data from sources such as satellite imagery, aerial photography, and mapping tools to support national security, defense, or intelligence operations.
+They use GIS software and remote sensing tools to identify patterns, monitor activities, and produce reports for decision-makers.
+Strong analytical skills, knowledge of geospatial technologies, and security clearances are often required for this role.

 What are the typical daily responsibilities of a GEOINT Analyst?